Answers to Frequently Asked Questions

 Yes.
 They can help with bathing or showering, depending on your needs and always with safety our paramount concern.
 Our staff is also trained on how to give sponge baths in the bed or in a chair.

-Since 1987, our caregivers have provided in-home care and skilled nursing services throughout Sonoma County, including Bodega Bay, Cazadero, Cloverdale, Cotati, Geyserville, Guerneville, Healdsburg, Kenwood, Petaluma, Rio Nido, Rohnert Park, Sebastopol, Sonoma, Ukiah and Windsor.
-We also provide services to patients in Lake County, including Clearlake, Kelseyville, Lakeport, Middletown and Calistoga.
+Since 1987, our home health caregivers have provided in-home care and skilled nursing services throughout Sonoma County, including Bodega Bay, Cazadero, Cloverdale, Cotati, Geyserville, Guerneville, Healdsburg, Kenwood, Petaluma, Rio Nido, Rohnert Park, Sebastopol, Sonoma, Ukiah and Windsor.
+We also provide care services to patients in Lake County, including Clearlake, Kelseyville, Lakeport, Middletown and Calistoga.

 Looking for more answers?
 Call us today at 707-538-0679 or Email firstname.lastname@example.org to discuss your questions or for your free in-home assessment.